Avraham Aharon Price: Early life

 Abraham Aharon Price was born on December 10, 1900, in Stopnica, a town in Busko County, Świętokrzyskie Voivodeship, in south-central Poland, to Rabbi Joseph and Basia Price.
 At the age of 7, he studied with Rabbi Jerusalimski in Kielce.
 At the age of 9, he was sent to study with Rabbi Avrohom Bornsztain, founder of the Sochatchov Hasidic dynasty and author of Avnei Nezer.
 He was ordained by Rabbi Sillman at the Rabbinical Seminary in Sochaczew, Poland in 1919.
 In 1923, Price moved to Berlin, where he became a banker.
 In Berlin, he studied with Rabbi Chaim Heller after business hours.
 In connection with rise of Nazism, he fled Berlin for Paris in the early 1930s, and lived there before arriving in Toronto, Canada, in 1937.

 Career

 In Toronto, Price was named dean of the Torat Chaim yeshiva and was rabbi of several congregations.
 In 1941 he ordained the first three rabbis to be ordained in Canada.
 Initially, Yeshiva Torat Chaim was based in a crowded room on College Street.
 Then, it moved to a house at Ulster and Markham Street, Toronto, and seven years later, to his yeshiva building at the corner of Montrose Avenue and College Street.
+Sometime in the 1960s, Yeshiva Torah Chaim was located at 475 Lawrence Avenue West in Toronto, and was also a strictly orthodox synagogue.